shaik1002/biggitlabbomb/doc/development/integrations/index.md

 1. Add a new model in `app/models/integrations` extending from `Integration`.
    - For example, `Integrations::FooBar` in `app/models/integrations/foo_bar.rb`.
-   - For certain types of integrations, you can include these base modules (or inherit from them if they are classes):
+   - For certain types of integrations, you can also build on these base classes:
-     - `Integrations::Base::ChatNotification`
+     - `Integrations::BaseChatNotification`
      - `Integrations::BaseCi`
      - `Integrations::BaseIssueTracker`
      - `Integrations::BaseMonitoring`